afzalmufti/FHIR-CTP-2/pages/solution/solution_interactions.md

 ### ServiceDefinition.$evaluate including response ###
-The EMS logs the response to the first question and invokes another `ServiceDefinition`.$evaluate operation which includes the response to the first question.
+The EMS logs the response to the first question and includes this within another `ServiceDefinition`.$evaluate operation.

 The CDSS creates an assertion of the observation submitted by the user and the CDSS determines there is not enough information to arrive at a result.
 Another question is returned to be answered.